Guy Perryman: Biography

 Perryman is voice narrator on programs for NHK World, including J-Flicks, Japanology Plus, and Zero Waste Life, and on promotion videos for corporate brands including Panasonic, Honda, Sony, Uniqlo, Citizen, and Japan Imperial Palaces Guide app.
 He is also a character voice actor in animations and games including Metal Gear Solid, Shenmue, Boktai, Detective Conan, and Hollywood film Road to the Sky.

 In 2020, Perryman executive produced and re-wrote lyrics for the song Christmas Hummingbird by Japan-based British brothers singer-songwriter duo The Watanabes.
 Since 2020, music for the soundtrack of the series Supersonic Cities written and produced by Perryman has been released, starting with the launch story Adventure 1 – Tokyotronica.

-For the 2022 New Year's Eve Countdown Perryman was the DJ at Park Hyatt Tokyo.
+For the 2001, 2002, 2003, 2022 New Year's Eve Countdown Perryman was the DJ at Park Hyatt Tokyo.

 Perryman has produced events in Tokyo including British Bonenkai series in 2012, 2013, 2014, charity fund-raising series Black Card Cabaret in 2015, 2016, 2017, and Bridge Street Market, London themed Christmas market in Tokyo in 2016, 2017.

 Perryman has MC'd for the British Chamber of Commerce in Japan, British Business Awards annual event since 2012.

 Perryman's music reviews and interviews have been published in magazines including the British Chamber of Commerce in Japan magazine Acumen, Eyescream magazine in Japan, and dDK magazine Singapore.

+In 2024 Perryman started performing as a benshi silent film narrator performing live on stage voice characterisations in English of Japanese silent films on screen.
+Performances have included for NHK World TV programme J-Flicks; GE Theater, Harajuku, Tokyo; and Regent Street Cinema, London.